CommandPost/FCPCafe/docs/contribute.md

 We welcome and encourage users submitting their own case studies, articles and products.

+You can see all the current contributors [here](https://github.com/CommandPost/FCPCafe/graphs/contributors).

-The entire site is written in [Markdown](https://www.markdownguide.org), so it's very easy to modify and update without knowing any HTML or code.
+The entire site is written in [Markdown](https://www.markdownguide.org), so it's very easy to modify and update without necessarily knowing any HTML or code.

 For example, you can just edit the contents of this page by [clicking here](https://github.com/CommandPost/FCPCafe/edit/main/docs/contribute.md).